 “You could plant only one type of flower,” he says, “but the whole garden could be entirely wiped out by a single pest.”
 The better approach is to add a variety of plants that have different growth periods, appearances, and types of resilience.

-The same is true for portfolios, especially during periods of volatility.
+The same holds true for building your portfolio, especially during periods of volatility.
 A healthy and diverse portfolio includes: